 Do Lawn Care Services Know What They're Doing?

-To produce a high-quality lawn with a minimum of labor and materials, and minimal use of pesticides and other chemicals, lawn care services have to employ workers who know what they are doing.
+To produce a high-quality lawn with a minimum of labor and material—and minimal use of pesticides and other chemicals—lawn care services have to employ workers who know what they are doing.
 Assessing soil needs, recognizing insects and diseases, selecting seed varieties, deciding on the timing of treatments, and many other tasks should be guided by extensive knowledge.
-Unfortunately, many companies lack such knowledge.
+Unfortunately, many companies don’t seem to know much.

-Because most companies don’t employ representatives who can make informed judgments, many companies simply are forced to follow fixed routines—providing roughly the same treatment for every lawn and applying controls in a preventive broad-scale manner rather than treating specific identified problems.
+Because most companies don’t employ representatives who can make informed judgments, many companies simply follow fixed routines—providing roughly the same treatment for every lawn and applying controls in a preventive, broad-scale manner rather than treating specific identified problems.

-If you desire a more tailored program, you’ll have to find a company that employs knowledgeable staff.
-It won’t be easy to identify such a company, but you might get some insight by walking your property with an estimator, listening to his or her observations, and asking questions.
+Want a more tailored program?
+You’ll need a company that employs knowledgeable staff, which isn’t easy to find.
+You might get some insight by walking your property with an estimator, listening to his or her observations, and asking questions.
 Also, carefully read the company’s written materials to determine whether it coherently describes and justifies its lawn care practices.

-After each treatment by the company you hire, ask it to leave you a brief written explanation detailing what was done to which parts of your lawn and why.
-Also, arrange to be present during some service visits and ask questions of the technician—what you learn in this process will help you decide whether to continue using the company.
+After each treatment, ask the company you hire to leave you a brief written explanation about what was done and why.
+Also, be home during some service visits and ask questions of the technician—what you learn in this process will help you decide whether to continue using the company.